 If you thought that semi hollow body guitars were just for Gibson, Epiphone, and Gretsch, think again!
 This is an affordable interpretation of Fender’s ‘70s classic with authentic materials used throughout, and huge, fat tones from the humbucking pickups.

-The Squier Affinity Starcaster is one of the brand’s more unusual models, mainly down to the fact that Fender, and Squier by proxy, are almost exclusively known for their solid body guitars.
-The Starcaster takes the classic semi hollow design, and puts a unique twist on it, with its asymmetrical body, and offset F holes, resulting in a handsome guitar that spans the genres.
+The Squier Affinity Starcaster (full review here) is one of the brand’s more unusual models, mainly down to the fact that Fender (and Squier by proxy) are almost exclusively known for their solid-body guitars.
+The Starcaster takes the classic semi-hollow design, and puts a unique twist on it, with its asymmetrical body and offset F holes, resulting in a handsome guitar that spans genres.

 Our test Starcaster came to us in Olympic White, the finish quality was good, but, the wood around the F holes was a little rough.
 The body was made from all laminated maple, which is correct for a guitar of this type.

-It had a C profile neck, which was easy playing, and very comfortable.
-It wasn’t the thinnest neck, but beginners and smaller players still shouldn’t have any issues in reaching for chords or playing lead runs.
+It had a C profile neck, which was easy-playing and very comfortable.
+It wasn’t the thinnest neck, but beginners and smaller players still shouldn’t have any issues reaching for chords or playing lead runs.

-We did like the narrow tall frets, they were easy playing, and worked well with the standard 9.5” radius.
-Their edgest were well finished, and the crowns were surprisingly smooth.
+We did like the narrow tall frets, which were easy playing and worked well with the standard 9.5” radius.
+Their edges were well-finished and the crowns were surprisingly smooth.

 The Affinity series is the second tier, and offers some small upgrades over the Bullet Series.
-Affinity guitars are available in a wider range of finishes, and tend to have better quality finishing on their necks.
-Affinity Stratocasters come with tremolo bridges, unlike Bullet models which come with hardtails.
+Affinity guitars are available in a wider range of finishes, and tend to have better-quality finishing on their necks.
+Affinity Stratocasters come with tremolo bridges, as opposed to the hardtails that accompany Bullet models.
 Guitars in the Affinity Series include the Stratocaster, the Telecaster, the Jazzmaster, and the Starcaster.